 Firecracker Salmon (Gluten Free)

-- 1 ½ teaspoon of finely minced fresh ginger
+- 1 ½ teaspoon fresh ginger finely minced

 - 1 ½ teaspoon olive oil